aistabci/abci-docs/en/docs/system-updates.md

 * Add CUDA 10.0 and 10.1 support to GDRCopy 1.2
 * Add CUDA 10.1 support to Open MPI 2.1.6

+### Start process monitoring on the interactive nodes

+Process monitoring started on the interactive nodes.
+High load or lengthy tasks on the interactive nodes will be killed by the process monitoring system, so use the compute nodes with the `qrsh/qsub` command.

 ## 2019-08-01

 | Add / Update / Delete | Software | Version | Previous version |